cybercongress/go-cyber/docs/run_validator.md

 cyberdcli config keyring-backend file
 ```

-As the result you migth see following: `configuration saved to /root/.cybercli/config/config.toml`
+As a result you migth see following: `configuration saved to /root/.cybercli/config/config.toml`

-Then execute:
+Execute:

 ```bash
 cyberdcli config --get keyring-backend
 ```

-Result must be as following:
+The result must be the following:

 ```bash
 user@node:~# cyberdcli config --get keyring-backend file
 ```

-That mean that you set your keyring-backent to local file. *Note* at this case all keys in your keyring will be encrypted using 1 same password.
-If you would like to setup unique password for each key you must set unique `--home` folder for each key.
-To do that just use `--home=/<unique_path_to_key_folder>/` with setup keyring backend and all iteractions with keys using cyberdcli:
+That means that you've set your keyring-backend to a local file. *Note*, in this case, all the keys in your keyring will be encrypted using the same password.
+If you would like to set up a unique password for each key, you should set a unique `--home` folder for each key.
+To do that, just use `--home=/<unique_path_to_key_folder>/` with setup keyring backend and at all interactions with keys when using cyberdcli:

 ```bash
 cyberdcli config keyring-backend file --home=/<unique_path_to_key_folder>/